How Long Can You Leave Your Cat With an Automatic Feeder?

 While all three of the experts I talked to agree that automatic feeders are wonderful tools, they disagree on exactly how long you should actually leave your cat alone with one.

-“10 or 12 hours a day at most,” says Krieger.
+“Ten or 12 hours a day at most,” Krieger says.
 “And never overnight.”

-“A day,” says Koski.
+“A day,” Koski says.

-But even though the experts disagreed on how long you could leave your cat with an automatic feeder, their reasoning was more or less the same: taking care of a cat is about more than just feeding them.
+Kittens, on the other hand, tend to be more fragile and require more frequent monitoring to keep them safe and out of trouble.
+That said, leaving them alone for even one day is a bad idea.
+But even though the experts disagree on how long you could leave your cat with an automatic feeder, their reasoning was more or less the same: Taking care of a cat is about more than just feeding them.

 Take their litter, for example.
 Forcing them to use a dirty litter box for days on end is not cool.
 That would be like someone forcing you to use the same toilet over and over again, but only allowing you to flush it on Mondays.
 Some cats will tolerate this kind of neglect, but others will act out by going outside the litter box or engaging in other destructive behaviors, especially if they are bored or stressed out from being left alone for too long.
+Even automatic litter boxes require monitoring and emptying.

 Like all machines, automatic feeders can also break down.
 And then what is your cat supposed to do then?
 Starve until you get home?

-1. Have someone stop by to check on your cat daily.
-Pet sitters can be prohibitively expensive these days, but maybe you can have a friend or neighbor stop by once a day just to make sure your cat isn't getting into trouble.
-And ask them to video call you when they do so you can see for yourself that your cat is okay and they can hear your voice.
+Pet sitters’ daily rates can certainly add up, but maybe you can have a friend or neighbor stop by once a day just to make sure your cat isn't getting into trouble.
+And ask them to video call you so you can see for yourself that your cat is OK and they can hear your voice.

-2. Add an extra litter box.
 Or two!
 And put them in different locations around the house so your cat has options.

-3. Add extra water bowls too, while you’re at it.
-Ideally in different rooms so that if something happens in one room, they still have access to water in another.
+Ideally, you should put water bowls in different rooms so that if something happens in one room, they still have access to water in another.

-4. Test your automatic feeder for a few weeks first.
-Don’t just set it up before you leave for a long weekend and expect it to work perfectly.
+Don’t set it up right before you leave for a long weekend and expect it to work perfectly.
 There may be a learning curve that you need time to adapt to.
 And even if it works perfectly right out of the box, your cat may need time before they feel comfortable using it.

-5. Don’t make your first trip a long trip.
-Start small and make sure everything works and your cat isn’t distressed by your absence, then work your way up to longer trips over time.
+Start small, and make sure everything works and your cat isn’t distressed by your absence, then work your way up to longer trips over time.